SIZE:

 OUR CULINARY ADVICE:

-• Sear the meat for 1 or 2 minutes on each side, turning only once.
+- Sear the meat for one or two minutes on each side, turning only once.